aridjayarecipes/cutesrecipes.web.app/content/post/2368-recipe-of-any-night-of-the-week-black-bean-salsa-chicken-crock-pot.md

 1. Make ready 15 oz can pinto beans

-Pingback: Crock Pot Chicken & Black Bean Salad with Avocado Buttermilk Dressing.
-It's a favorite in our house.
+Pingback: Crock Pot Chicken &amp; Black Bean Salad with Avocado Buttermilk Dressing.
+It&#39;s a favorite in our house.
 In a pinch I have even made this on the stove.
 I love this time of year!

 <!--inarticleads2-->